zm1990s/dify-docs/en/guides/workflow/node/knowledge-retrieval.md

 **Selecting the Query Variable**

 In knowledge base retrieval scenarios, the query variable typically represents the user's input question.
 In the "Start" node of conversational applications, the system pre-sets "sys.query" as the user input variable.
-This variable can be used to query the knowledge base for text segments most closely related to the user's question.
+This variable can be used to query the knowledge base for text chunks most closely related to the user's question.
+The maximum query content that the knowledge base is 200 characters;

 **Choosing the Knowledge Base for Query**